tfsojon/richinsql-blog/content/post/2019-04-16-building-a-formula-one-race-tracker-part-two.md

     );
 ```

-Race Types is a referential table which is going to hold the race types, this will include practice & qualification sessions, along with the actual race event, the reason for this is so I can record each stage of the drivers&#8217; weekend in the race table and differentiate between the race and the pre-race events.
+Race Types is a referential table which is going to hold the race types, this will include practice & qualification sessions, along with the actual race event, the reason for this is so I can record each stage of the drivers' weekend in the race table and differentiate between the race and the pre-race events.

 Race\_Type\_ID is the primary key in this table again there is no identity specified as I want each referential row to have an integer id of my choosing.